-Dentista Dental Centre Morley presents: How to Floss your teeth series
+Dental Floss: How to Floss

 Descriptions and Transcripts

-Tools for Teeth Cleaning Series Video 2 Part 1
+Tools for Teeth Cleaning Series Video 2 Part 1 - Dental Floss

-Tools for Teeth Cleaning Series by Doctor Carla
+Tools for Teeth Cleaning Series by Doctor Carla - Dental Floss

 So you might be thinking, what's the big deal.. why do I need to bother flossing?
 I brush my teeth, everything is fine but I'm still getting hounded by the dentist to floss.
-So, the reason, and the same with brushing, why we want to floss our teeth is to remove that plaque.
+So, the reason, and the same with brushing, why we want to floss our teeth with dental floss is to remove that plaque.
 Plaque is very sneaky.. it gets in absolutely everywhere.
 It doesn't just get on the fronts and the biting surfaces of the teeth, it gets between the teeth and actually under the gums as well.

 What's so bad about tartar?

 The tartar is very irritating to your gums and it can make them quite inflamed.
 If you get gum disease, this tartar is one of the main culprits of the gum disease not improving.
 Dental floss is a very effective tool to combat and prevent gum disease.
 The next video on dental floss will show you actually how to use dental floss.

-Tools for Teeth Cleaning Series Video 2 Part 2
+Tools for Teeth Cleaning Series Video 2 Part 2 - How to Floss

-Tools for Teeth Cleaning Series by Doctor Carla
+Tools for Teeth Cleaning Series by Doctor Carla - Dental Floss

-Part 2 Floss Part 2 How to Floss
+Part 2 Floss Part 2 How to Floss using dental floss

 As we were talking about in part 1, the teeth have this real curve, so if we are really doing a solid push, the floss is actually covering the curve on the front and the inside of the tooth.
-So the idea is that if your toothbrushes misses a bit, then the floss can get to it.
+So the idea is that if your toothbrushes misses a bit, then the dental floss can get to it.

 So thats all my teeth flossed (time taken: 45 seconds)